 Sally Fairchild continued to live at 241 Beacon until about 1945, when she moved to 1 Sentry Hill Place.

-By 1946, 241 Beacon was owned by Mrs. Dorothy Thurlow (Moore) Burgoyne, the former wife of Frederick Walter Burgoyne.
+By 1946, 241 Beacon was the home of Dorothy Thurlow (Moore) Burgoyne, the former wife of Frederick Walter Burgoyne.
 She previously had lived at 193 Beacon.
 She operated 241 Beacon as a lodging house, although it appears no change in legal occupancy was ever sought or approved.

-In July of 1987, Stephen Cohen, trustee of the 241 Beacon Street Realty Trust, purchased 241 Beacon from Dorothy Burgoyne.
+On July 16, 1987, 241 Beacon was purchased from Dorothy Burgoyne by Stephen Cohen, trustee of the 241 Beacon Street Realty Trust.
 In November of 1987, he applied for (and subsequently received) permission to convert the house into five apartments.
 On the application, he indicated that the current legal use was as a single-family dwelling, but that it had been a lodging house with nine units for 37 years (since 1950).

-In September of 1989, he converted the house into five condominiums.
+On September 12, 1989, he converted the property into five condominium units, the Julia Ward Howe Condominium.